gangleri/toggle-touch-pad/README.md

 % toggle-touchpad
 # TouchPad is now on
 ```
-I used this on Arch Linux running in zsh on a Lenovo x250.
+I use this on Arch Linux running in zsh on a Lenovo x250.